Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - strict control over access to personal data on the definition of responsibilities of the personnel who will have access to the stored data;

-- authentication mechanisms that must be used to allow access to stored personal data (eg, two-step verification should be used to ensure the identification of the employee with access to the stored personal data);
+- two-stage authentication mechanisms that must be used to allow access to stored personal data by employees of the data controller or data processor;

 - detailed data inventories that must be created to record access to personal data (eg, date, time and duration of access, identity of employee responsible for access and a record of the accessed files); and